Feeding the house

 It is

-very important that vegetables and other types of fresh food are introduced
+imperative to introduce vegetables and other types of fresh food gradually

-Don’t be tempted to give your rabbit large amounts in the beginning.
+important not to give your rabbit large amounts at the beginning.
 This can

-cause soft stools, diarrhea or stasis.
-Start with one vegetable (e.g.
+result in soft stools, diarrhea, or stasis.
+Begin with one vegetable (e.g.,

 diarrhea if the diet is changed.
-Watery stools are, however, more often the
+Watery stools are more frequently indicative

-result of an infestation of the digestive tract by coccidia, a major cause of
+of an infestation of the digestive tract by coccidia, a major cause of death

-not suffer adverse effects, this natural behavior should be encouraged, so to
+not suffer adverse effects, this natural behavior should be encouraged to

-does not handle fresh food well, it should be stopped during a few days, and
+unable to handle fresh food well, it should be stopped for a few days and

-environmental conditions should be ruled out.
+such as parasitic infestations or environmental factors.
 Video of young rabbit nibbling on fresh

 greens.

-to find the perfect balance for your rabbit.
+to conduct a series of trials to determine the ideal balance for your rabbit.
 Video about fresh vegetables

 for rabbits